PrestaShop/docs/development/components/database/prestashopcollection.md

 $firstProduct = $productCollection->getFirst();
 $lastProduct = $productCollection->getLast();

-// you can access items in the collection by index, like a regular array (the class implements ArrayAccess).
-Index starts at 0
+// you can access items in the collection by index, like in a regular array (this class implements ArrayAccess).
+The index starts at 0
 $thirdProduct = $productCollection[2];

-// The collection is also iterable (the class implements Iterator): foreach($productCollection as $product){
+// The collection is also iterable (the class implements Iterator): foreach ($productCollection as $product) {

 }